hiveagentfun/the-hive/README.md

 🐝 The Hive

-a solana agent that scans trending memecoins, deploys its own betas on pump.fun, and uses every creator fee to buy back HIVE.
+A solana agent that scans trending memecoins, deploys its own betas on pump.fun, and uses every creator fee to buy back HIVE.

-more deploys = more fees = more buybacks. the hive just keeps growing its ecosystem and scavenges for honey to feed the main beehive.
+More deploys = more fees = more buybacks. the hive just keeps growing its ecosystem and scavenges for honey to feed the main beehive.

-website: hiveagent.fun
+Website: hiveagent.fun

-wallet: 7pKjaCZK44sGZpquLfZZWqVHx2f4P9hSjKNY9A86kYhC
+Wallet: 7pKjaCZK44sGZpquLfZZWqVHx2f4P9hSjKNY9A86kYhC

-ca:
+CA:

-twitter:
+Twitter:

-everything is tracked live on the dashboard: deploys, fee claims, buybacks, tweets, all of it.
+Everything is tracked live on the dashboard: deploys, fee claims, buybacks, tweets, all of it.

 Built by bees. bzz bzz 🐝🐝